-Tax planning for a new year
+Tax planning for 2024

 You should first make sure you know where you are resident for tax purposes, especially if you’re new to living overseas, or spend time in more than one country.
-You then want to structure your investments and wealth in the most suitable way to minimise taxation – in your country of residence, the UK, and wherever you have financial interests – while still meeting your obligations.

 Cross-border tax planning is complex, so take specialist advice to achieve peace of mind and potentially secure significant tax savings.